I’m blown away at what God does when we say yes and do it afraid,

 Your Turn: What is God calling you to, and are you doing it afraid?
 May you continue to abide in Christ and draw strength from the deep well of the Holy Spirit.
 May God give you courage to take that next step, and faith to leave the results to God.
 May the Lord bless you and keep you, and lead you forward.
 Amen.

 If you’re encouraged by this article, please share it,

-and if you’d like to keep reading, please sign up for my weekly updates.
+and if you’d like to keep reading, please sign up for my free updates.